ZhengyiLuo/MEVA/README.md

 | Temporal HMR   | 76.7 |     89.8     | 56.8 |
 | VIBE           | 56.5 |     63.4     | 41.5 |
 | MEVA           | **51.9** |     **62.6**     | 48.1 |

+(The numbers here reflect the current state of this repo, so it might be different from what's in the paper.
+I did a couple of small improvment to code so it achieved better performance)

 Eval code coming soon!